onehundredfeet/hl-bump/README.md

 These are akin to Hashlink's Native Array, but all can be built from the same bump allocator.

 ### Raw bytes
 You can simply allocate raw bytes using allocBytes().
-Again, this will be temporary, but you will
+Again, this will be temporary, but you will have to manage the lifetime of anything referencing these bytes.
+This functionality is fantastic when preparing any kind of low level messages or datastructures to be passed and copied by a subsystem.

 ### Watermarking
 This is fairly unsafe, but can result in significant reduction in required buffer size.
 You can ask for a watermark at any time.
 This will return the number of bytes allocated to this point.
 You can then return the allocator to this state at any time using drainTo().
 This will not drain past the watermarked location.
 This allows you re-use later parts of the allocator while preserving earlier parts, reducing the need for explicit frees or unnecessarily large buffers.